omgmog/install-all-firefox/README.markdown

-### Update: 28/11/11
+### Update: 02/12/11
-- Added ability to specify locale as parameter (defaults to en-GB if none specified)
-- Changed md5 check to rely on downloaded MD5SUMS from Mozilla ftp, instead of hard coded values
+- Added steps to download latest Firefox Aurora nightly to installer, Aurora is selected as part of the default installs

 ## TODO
 - Add ability to specify additional versions